 Do not pull by the cable!
 Doing so may break internal connections and make the probe unusable.
+Only use the lever in the removal tool components (Figure 11).

 NOTE: If the soil where the TEROS 54 is installed is very dry, water it thoroughly before removing the TEROS 54.
 Make sure that the soil directly around the TEROS 54 absorbs the water.
 This may take several days depending on the type of soil.
-Otherwise, the TEROS 54 may be damaged during removal.
+Otherwise, the TEROS 54 may be damaged during removal (Figure 15).